aws-samples/step-functions-workflows-collection/event-driven-workflow-monitor/README.md

 * **Graceful completion of the workflow monitor task** just before the workflow execution completes.
 The completion of the workflow monitor task is triggered from within the workflow itself by a [PutEvent](https://docs.aws.amazon.com/step-functions/latest/dg/connect-eventbridge.html) task.
 * **Failure of the workflow monitor task** triggered by an external event.
 In our example, we fail the entire workflow in case of a failing monitor task.
 But you can [implement arbitrary application logic within the workflow to handle failing monitor tasks](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-error-handling.html).

-If you are interested in further details about the integration of event-driven architectures with workflows, [this research paper](https://doi.org/10.1016/j.is.2014.04.002) provides furhter information.
+If you are interested in further details about the integration of event-driven architectures with workflows, [this research paper](https://doi.org/10.1016/j.is.2014.04.002) provides further information.

 #### Architecture for graceful workflow completion
-The following architecure summarizes the interaction of components in five steps.
+The following architecture summarizes the interaction of components in five steps.
 ![image](./resources/workflow-monitoring-stop.png)

 #### Architecture for failure of the workflow monitor task
-The following architecure summarizes the interaction of components in four steps.
+The following architecture summarizes the interaction of components in four steps.
 ![image](./resources/workflow-monitoring-error.png)